ABucin/log-visualizer/README.md

 # log-visualizer

 This repo contains the files for the log visualizer application.
+You can see it in action, here: https://youtu.be/vZt07P_Dpus

 Pre-requisites: